Mental Health Therapists in Wilkes-Barre & Drums, PA

 Meet Our Founder

-Hi, my name is Dr. Megan Velo-Zorzi.
-I am a psychologist and the owner of Red Bird Mental Health Services, with locations in Wilkes-Barre & Drums, Pennsylvania.
-I’ve been in private practice since 2010 and started the group practice, Red Bird Mental Health Services, in 2018.
-My hope is to provide a place for healing and recovery throughout the Wyoming Valley.
+I’m Dr. Megan Velo-Zorzi, a clinical psychologist and the owner of Red Bird Mental Health Services.
+I’ve been in the mental health field for over 20 years and founded Red Bird Mental Health in 2018 with a simple hope: to create a welcoming, trustworthy space for healing and recovery in the Wyoming Valley.

-In 2014, my family and I experienced the immense loss of our daughter, Natalie.
-Since then, my family has associated Natalie with cardinals, or “red birds” as my two-year-old son would say.
-Red Bird Mental Health was founded in her honor, and I believe that she is a part of the healing and recovery that takes place every day in our agency.
+In 2014, my family and I experienced the profound loss of our daughter, Natalie.
+Since then, cardinals (“red birds,” as my son, who was two at the time, called them ) have become a symbol of her presence in our lives.
+Red Bird Mental Health was created in her honor, and I know she is part of the healing that happens here every day.

 Meet All Of Our Team